settorka/software-eng-monorepo/hybrid-search/v2/README.md

 ## 6. Quantified Engineering Spec

-This section is the non-happy-path review layer.

-It exists to prevent `v2` from becoming a tidy implementation that only works under ideal conditions.
-Every item should either be answered, explicitly marked unknown, or moved into a tracked decision record.
+Every item is answered, marked unknown, or moved into a tracked decision record.
+Use measured values, target values, or `TBD`; label assumptions and validation method.

-Do not invent numbers to make the spec look complete.
-Use measured values, target values, or `TBD`.
-If a number is a starting assumption, label it as an assumption and define the measurement that will confirm or reject it.

 ### 6.1 Problem